Global Blood Fund (Europe)

 Helpful Hinchilla

-Ready to write a winning application for Global Blood Fund (europe)?
+Ready to write a winning application for Global Blood Fund (Europe)?

 Our AI helps you craft proposals that match their exact priorities.
-Save 10+ hours and increase your success rate.
+Save hours and increase your success rate.

 Governance and Leadership

-Compensation Policy: No trustees receive any remuneration, payments, or benefits from the charity
+Trustees: No trustees receive any remuneration, payments, or benefits from the charity

-Operational Model: Run primarily by volunteers who mostly have “day jobs” in operational blood centers, with small staff and limited operational overhead funded through corporate support, allowing over 90% of donations to directly fund their work
+Operational Model: Run primarily by volunteers who mostly have “day jobs” in operational blood centres, with small staff and limited operational overhead funded through corporate support, allowing over 90% of donations to directly fund their work

 How to Apply

-For Funding or Program Support:
+For Funding or Programme Support:

 1. Complete the online contact form on their website (globalbloodfund.org)